IndigoOliveSoftware/XamarinWPFSamples/ReadMe.md

 For tips on using with Android see [AndroidReadMe.md](AndroidReadMe.md)

-The simplest and fastest way to get going is to download the IndigoOliveWPFVISX.vsix located in the Template directory of this Repository.
+The simplest and fastest way to get going is to download the IndigoOliveWPFVSIX.vsix located in the Template directory of this Repository.

-## Using IndigoOliveWPFVISX.vsix
+## Using IndigoOliveWPFVSIX.vsix

 Download the file to your computer.